In Parkes Shire, Health Care and Social Assistance is the largest employer, generating 760 FTE jobs in 2018/19.

 The major differences between the jobs held by the full-time equivalent local workers of Parkes Shire and New South Wales were:

-- Retail Trade (-99 full-time equivalent local workers)
+- Education and Training (+35 full-time equivalent local workers)